 In Matthew 25 where a master gives each of three servants some “talents” to invest in his absence.
 A broken, silenced violin is like a buried talent.

-If you help me promote this in your home rooms, a few St. Ignatius kids will have an exceptional response to a college application where it asks:
+If you help me promote this in your home rooms, a few St. Ignatius kids will have an exceptional response to a college application essay question that asks:

 "What did you do in high school besides your homework?"